 Each year at Abingdon Prep a charity is chosen to support and a number of fundraising events are held.
 Over the past few years, the school has raised in excess of £80,000 for a selection of worthwhile causes including Helen and Douglas House, Medical Detection Dogs, The Footsteps Foundation, Riding for the Disabled, The Air Ambulance and Be Free YC.
 Everybody in the school community gets involved in the fundraising and the collective efforts over the past few years have been extremely impressive.

 “Pupils are eager to take on responsibility and make a contribution to the school community and the wider community.”

-We have continued to support The Gatehouse in Oxford, which provides vulnerable and homeless adults with food, warmth and company for a couple of hours each day.
-Each year we donate the produce from the Harvest Festival and as a whole school, we have donated presents of warm clothes and chocolates at Christmas.
+We continue to support The Gatehouse in Oxford, who provide vulnerable and homeless adults with food, warmth and company for a couple of hours each day.
+Pre-Prep donate their produce from the Harvest Festival and as a whole school, we have donated presents of warm clothes and chocolates at Christmas.
 In partnership with the Nasio Trust and Abingdon Rotary Club we also sponsor four children from Kenya through their education.

 In addition, each one of our four houses chooses a charity.
 The boys give presentations on their suggested charities and the house vote on their preferred charity.
 They then take responsibility for deciding on and running a fundraising activity during the summer term, previous year examples have been a chocolate tombola and cake sale.
 Past charities have included Thinking Of Oscar, Cancer Research, WaterAid, Headway and Nepal Earthquake Fund.